zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ### Validating tokens

-API client does not need to validate the tokens, the API services must do it themselves.
-If the API client receives the token from another source and needs to validate such JWT token or needs to check details in it (like user ID, expiration) then it can use `/auth/query` endpoint that is provided by the service.
+The API client does not need to validate tokens.
+API services must perform token validation themselves.
+If the API client receives a token from another source and needs to validate the JWT token, or needs to check details in the token, such as user ID expiration, then the client can use the `/auth/query` endpoint provided by the service.

+The response is a JSON response with the following fields:
+* `creation`
+* `expiration`
+* `userId`

-The response is a JSON response with fields `creation`, `expiration`, `userId` that correspond to `iss`, `exp`, and `sub` JWT token claims.
-The timestamps are in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+These fields correspond to `iss`, `exp`, and `sub` JWT token claims.
+The timestamps are in ISO 8601 format.

+**Example:**

 ```bash
 curl -k --cookie "apimlAuthenticationToken=eyJhbGciOiJSUzI1NiJ9..." -X GET "https://localhost:10080/api/v1/auth/query"